DHTMLX/gantt-docs/data/desktop/howtostart_ruby.md

 rake db:migrate
 ~~~

 Now you can try to add test tasks and links into it.
-The algorythm is the following:
+The algorithm is the following:

 1 .
 Open the Rails console by running: